orblivion/lbry-wallet-sync-draft/spec/user-flows.md

 * Can't happen if there are **remote wallet changes** pending.
 We need to merge those in first.
 However if they merge cleanly with the local changes, it will require no user interaction.

 * Can't happen while there is a **remote password change** pending.
-Without the new remote password the local device can't know if there are also remote wallet changes.
+Without the new remote password, the local device can't know if there are also remote wallet changes.
+Besides, from this point on we don't want the local device to produce any new wallets encrypted with the old password; we want to change the local password to match the new remote password.

 ### Push local password change